-91. For the 2013 tax returns, indicate when the statute of limitation expires and why.
+91. For the 2015 tax returns, indicate when the statute of limitation expires and why.

 b.
-Billy and Barbara filed their tax returns late on December 1, 2014.
+Billy and Barbara filed their tax returns late on December 1, 2016.

 c.
 Pearson earns a living through various illegal activities.
-He filed his tax return on March 14,2014 but did not report his illegal income on his tax return.
+He filed his tax return on March 14,2016 but did not report his illegal income on his tax return.

 d.
-Luther filed his tax return on July 17, 2014 but has accidentally underreported his taxable gross income by 20%.
+Luther filed his tax return on July 17, 2016 but has accidentally underreported his taxable gross income by 20%.

-(a) April 15, 2017.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) December 1, 2017.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Pearson filed a fraudulent tax return, the statute of limitation will not lapse for his 2013 tax return. (d) July 17, 2017.
+(a) April 15, 2019.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) December 1, 2019.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Pearson filed a fraudulent tax return, the statute of limitation will not lapse for his 2015 tax return. (d) July 17, 2019.
 Because Luther accidentally underreported his income by only 20%, the statute of limitations will expire three years from the date the return is filed (i.e., the statute of limitation is not extended to six years).

-AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 3 Haro a.
-Dan made a mistake in adding his income on his tax return.

-92. For the following tax returns, identify the method the IRS likely used to select the return for audit.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 3 Haro Topic: Taxpayer Filing Requirements 92.
+For the following tax returns, identify the method the IRS likely used to select the return for audit.